AdobeDocs/workfront.en/help/resource-mgmt/resource-planning/view-hours-fte-user-view-resource-planner.md

    <td>This information is not available for the Task, Issue, or Project. </td>
   </tr>
   <tr>
    <td colspan="2"> <p> If the value of the Planned Hours or FTE is zero, the Percentage Allocation is 0%.
-If the value of the Available Hours or FTE is zero, the Percentage Allocation cannot be calculated. </p> <p>For more information about Planned Hours and FTE and how they are displayed in the <em>Resource Planner</em>, see <a href="../../resource-mgmt/resource-planning/budget-resources-project-role-views-resource-planner.md" class="MCXref xref">Budget resources in the Resource Planner using the Project and Role views</a>. </p> </td>
+If the value of the Available Hours or FTE is zero, the Percentage Allocation cannot be calculated. </p> <p>For more information about Planned Hours and FTE and how they are displayed in the <span>Resource Planner</span>, see <a href="../../resource-mgmt/resource-planning/budget-resources-project-role-views-resource-planner.md" class="MCXref xref">Budget resources in the Resource Planner using the Project and Role views</a>. </p> </td>
   </tr>
  </tbody>
 </table>